-- (vii) The extent to which subdivision design and site layout does not compromise the ability to deliver upgrades required under 1552.2.6.132 Transport infrastructure developmentassessment and upgrade thresholds. - (viii) The extent to which an alternative alignment of private roads and lanes identified as 'no control' on Precinct Plan 4 - Albany frontage controls is supported by a transport assessment that includes: - a. an assessment of safety and efficiency of movements to the local network of active mode users; - b. an assessment of safety and efficiency of movements to the local network of private vehicles; and - c. the extent to which the alternative alignment is generally consistent with the assessment criteria under I552.8.2 (4) Subdivision - (5) Subdivision and development_dDevelopment_that does not comply with Standard I552.6.13-12 Transport infrastructure developmentassessment and upgrade thresholds-and/or proposes alternative measures to achieve required transport access, capacity and safety.
+- (vii) The extent to which subdivision design and site layout does not compromise the ability to deliver upgrades required under 1552.2.6.132 Transport infrastructure development assessment and upgrade thresholds. - (viii) The extent to which an alternative alignment of private roads and lanes identified as 'no control' on Precinct Plan 4 Albany frontage controls is supported by a transport assessment that includes: - a. an assessment of safety and efficiency of movements to the local network of active mode users; - b. an assessment of safety and efficiency of movements to the local network of private vehicles; and - c. the extent to which the alternative alignment is generally consistent with the assessment criteria under I552.8.2 (4) Subdivision.